khadijahW/Flash028/BUILDING A SOC/building-a-soc.md

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics measured in the insecure environment for 24 hours:
 Start Time 2023-11-1T21:03:08.1360519Z
 Stop Time 2023-11-21T21:03:08 1360519Z